 - Meet Financial Aid enrollment requirements.
 With the exception of the Federal Pell Grant, students must be enrolled at least half-time for financial aid eligibility.
 For undergraduate students, half-time for financial aid purposes is at least 6 SCH in the fall, spring, and summer term.
 For graduate students, half-time for financial aid purposes is at least 5 SCH in the fall and spring term and at least 3 SCH in the summer term.
 To be considered for financial aid eligibility, the classes taken must be required for you to complete your degree.
 The Office of Financial Aid considers a student to be registered for a class when the student is registered on the Census Date for the full-term session.
-This can be found on the Academic Calendar.
+This date can be found on the Academic Calendar.

 - Please see Types of Financial Aid for further details regarding eligibility requirements specific to each program.

 If you do not meet federal eligibility requirements regarding citizenship, but have been classified as a Texas resident and are therefore eligible to pay the Texas in-state tuition rate, you may still be eligible for state or institutional aid.
-You should submit a paper version of the FAFSA, which can be downloaded and printed from our forms page.
+You should submit a Texas Application for State Financial Aid (TASFA), which can be downloaded and printed from our forms page.

 The federal Pell Grant program is limited to six years of full-time enrollment, or its equivalent.
 You can check how much Pell Grant eligibility you have used by visiting nslds.ed.gov.